A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 \section{Example: quantum sensing of individual nuclear spins}

-As an example for the application of our multi-dimensional quantum estimation and model selection protocol, we consider the case of the identification of individual nuclear spins with a single electron spin quantum sensor.
-This is a problem of high practical importance for different quantum technology applications \cite{marcksNuclearSpinEngineering2025}.
+As an example of the application of our multi-dimensional quantum estimation and model selection protocol, we consider the case of the identification of individual nuclear spins with a single electron spin quantum sensor.
+This is a problem of practical importance for different quantum technology applications \cite{marcksNuclearSpinEngineering2025}.